bdetwiler/draft-detecting-unwanted-location-trackers/charter/charter-detecting-unwanted-location-trackers.md

 ## Background
+Crowd-sourced location networks have enabled small, low-power location-tracking accessories.
 Location-tracking accessories provide numerous benefits to users (e.g., such as being able to find where they left their keys), but can also have security and privacy implications if used for malicious purposes.
 These accessories can be misused to track another person’s location without their knowledge.

 To address this threat, accessory manufacturers have developed independent solutions for protecting users from unwanted tracking.
 However, this requires users to know about the threat of unwanted tracking, download multiple apps, and constantly be checking for the threat of unwanted tracking.
 In order to build a scalable solution for detecting unwanted tracking, trackers require a consistent protocol and set of behaviors that will enable protection from unwanted tracking using any tracker.